LSPosed/MagiskOnWSALocal/README.md

     Magisk actively remove online module repository.
 You can install module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
 - Can I use Magisk 23.0 stable or lower version?

     No. Magisk has bugs preventing itself running on WSA.
-Magisk Canary has fixed them.
-So try Magisk 23 canary or higher version.
+Magisk 24+ has fixed them.
+So you must use Magisk 24 or higher version.
-- But Magisk has removed hide since 23 canary?

-    Use [Magisk Alpha](https://t.me/magiskalpha) or use Zygisk with [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) for hiding.
-To intergrate Magisk Alpha, use this Magisk apk link https://github.com/vvb2060/magisk_files/raw/alpha/app-release.apk for the Github Action.
 - How can I get rid of Magisk?

-    Input `none` as root solution.
+    Choose `none` as root solution.
 - Github Action script is updated, how can I synchronize it?

     1. In your fork repository, click `fetch upstream`